Breens-Mbaka/Breens-Mbaka/README.md

 # Hello World!😃

 ```
-  • 😎 I'm an Android developer and looking to solve problems
+  • 😎 I'm an Android Software Developer and looking to solve problems
   • Currently undertaking the Google Africa Developer Schoralship 2021, to be a certified Android Developer
   • Also learning some Backend development with Java and Spring Boot
   • Looking to contribute to Open Sources Software